scaraux/ToastCollectionView/README.md

 1. In your cell, instantiate the Toast view you created earlier
 2. Override the `layoutIfNeeded()`  method
 3. In  `layoutIfNeeded()`, pass the toast view to the `addToastView` method
+4. In your `cellForItemAt` method, call the cell's `layoutIfNeeded` before returning it
-4. You are done !
+5. You are done !

 ```swift